ccrijnen/ccrijnen.github.io/_pages/about.md

 ## Cross-Species Analysis of Visual Systems: Understanding Visual System Development via Species-Specific Movements

-This project investigates how distinct movement repertoires shape the visual system of different species.
-Using self-supervised learning (SSL) trained on first-person video footage from rats and treeshrews, I compare the learned representations with neural data from mice and macaques.
-Through Representational Similarity Analysis (RSA), I analyze how these models align with biological visual systems, revealing how species-specific movement patterns influence visual representations.
-The results indicate that visual experience alone, shaped by movement dynamics, plays a crucial role in determining the structure of learned visual representations, even in artificial neural networks.
+This project investigates how distinct movement repertoires shape the visual systems of different species.
+By employing self-supervised learning (SSL) models trained on first-person video footage from rats and treeshrews, we compare the learned representations with neural data obtained from mice and macaques.
+Using Representational Similarity Analysis (RSA), we assess how these artificial neural network models align with biological visual systems, highlighting the impact of species-specific movement patterns on visual representation structures.
+Our findings indicate that visual experience, shaped by movement dynamics, is critical in determining the learned visual representations, even within artificial systems.

 ## Visual Enhancement of Whole Brain Slide Images from Z-Scanning Microscopes with Deep Style Learning

-For my master’s thesis, I developed the Z-Stack Enhancement (ZSE) pipeline, a deep learning framework implemented in *Pytorch Lightning* that enhances whole-brain microscopy images by transferring the visual style of an in-focus reference image to out-of-focus images.
-Using a U-Net with Adaptive Instance Normalization (AdaIN), this method deblurs microscopic images, improving clarity and aiding researchers in analyzing fine cellular structures.

 ![Training Pipeline](https://github.com/ccrijnen/Z-Stack-Enhancement/raw/main/reports/method/training.png)

+In this master's thesis project, we developed the Z-Stack Enhancement (ZSE) pipeline, a deep learning framework implemented using Pytorch Lightning designed to enhance whole-brain microscopy images.
+This approach transfers the visual style from an in-focus reference image to out-of-focus images using a U-Net architecture combined with Adaptive Instance Normalization (AdaIN).
+The method effectively deblurs microscopic images, enhancing clarity and facilitating detailed analysis of fine cellular structures.

 ### **Key contributions:**
-* Developed a novel deep style learning framework inspired by neural style transfer, adapted for microscopy images.
+* Development of a novel deep style learning framework inspired by neural style transfer, specifically adapted for microscopy imaging.
-* Introduced two 3D loss functions for optimizing image stacks, enabling more realistic reconstructions of brain tissue.
+* Introduction of two novel 3D loss functions optimized for image stacks, resulting in more realistic reconstructions of brain tissue.
-* Evaluated on two datasets, including super-high-resolution brain z-stacks from Research Center Jülich and Leishmania parasite images, showing state-of-the-art performance with fewer parameters and better generalization than existing methods.
+* Evaluation on two datasets, including super-high-resolution brain z-stacks from Research Center Jülich and microscopy images of Leishmania parasites, achieving state-of-the-art results with fewer parameters and improved generalization compared to existing methods.
-* Publicly released the trained models and PyTorch implementation [GitHub Repository](https://github.com/ccrijnen/Z-Stack-Enhancement).
+* Public release of trained models and PyTorch implementation on a [GitHub Repository](https://github.com/ccrijnen/Z-Stack-Enhancement).

 ## Playing Go with Recurrent Neural Networks

-In my bachelor’s thesis, I implemented neural networks in *TensorFlow* for playing Go via imitation learning, training on hundreds of thousands of expert human games.
-The goal was to explore different architectures and their efficiency in learning the game.
+In this bachelor's thesis, we implemented neural network models using TensorFlow for playing Go via imitation learning, training on extensive datasets of expert human games.
+The project's goal was to evaluate different neural network architectures regarding their learning efficiency and effectiveness in mastering the game.

 ### **Key contributions:**
-* Implemented two competing architectures:
+* Implementation and comparison of two architectures:
-  * Recurrent neural network (RNN) approach A CNN backbone combined with a ConvGRU layer to summarize context from past board states.
+  * A RNN model consisting of a CNN backbone with an integrated ConvGRU layer for context summarization from past board states.
-  * CNN-only approach (inspired by AlphaGo Zero): Encoded past states using additional input channels rather than a recurrent structure.
+  * A CNN-only approach, inspired by AlphaGo Zero, utilizing additional input channels to encode past states without recurrence.
-* Found that the RNN-based model learned more efficiently than the CNN-only approach, while ultimately reaching similar performance.
+* Demonstration that the RNN-based model learned more efficiently compared to the CNN-only model, though both ultimately achieved comparable performance.
-* Provided insights into the effectiveness of temporal modeling for decision-making in reinforcement learning tasks.
+* Providing insights into the significance of temporal modeling for decision-making processes in reinforcement learning contexts.